 - More than 17% of kids try an illicit drug by the 8th grade

-- Bullying is most prominent in middle school, while substance abuse is most common among high school students
+- Bullying is most prominent in middle school, while substance use disorder is most common among high school students

 Kinds of Bullying/Cyberbullying